-I. Athletics
+Athletics

-- A. Football -Two quarters played in varsity competition - B. Basketball Two games played in varsity competition - C. Track Advance to the next level beyond District competition - D. Cross Country Advance to the next level beyond District competition - E. Power Lifting Advance to the next level beyond District competition
+- Football Two quarters played in varsity competition - Volleyball- Two games played in varsit competition - Basketball Two games played in varsity competition - Track- Advance to the next level beyond District competition - Cross Country Advance to the next level beyond District competition - Powerlifting Advance to the next level beyond District competition

-II.
 Academics

-- A. UIL Competition Advance to the next level beyond District competition - B. National Honor Society Spanish National Honor Society - C. Student Council Minimum of 2 years serviced or 40 hours of student council service
+- UIL Competition Advance to the next level beyond District competition B. National Honor Society - Spanish National Honor Society - Student Council Minimum of 2 years served or 40 hours of student council service

-III.
 Fine Arts

-A. Band Minimum of 12 points (based on accomplishments and participation during grades 9-12)

-B. One-Act Play - Minimum of two years participation or; Advance to the next level beyond Zone competition

-IV.
-Cheerleading - Minimum of two years participation
+- Band Minimum of 12 points (based on accomplishments and participation during grades 9- 12) - One-Act Play Minimum of two years participation or; Advance to the next level beyond Zone competition - Cheerleading Minimum of two years participation

-V. FFA
+FFA

-- A. Must have been an active FFA member for the past two years - B. Must have satisfactorily competed in at least one leadership event or FFA speaking event and at least one career development event. - VI.
+- Must have been an active FFA member for the past two years. - Must have satisfactorily competed in at least one leadership event or FFA speaking event and at least one career development event.

 Edu-Drone

-A. Minimum one year of Participation in Edu-Drone and passing the FFA part 107 license exam.
+Minimum one year of Participation in Edu-Drone and passing the FFA part 107 license exam.

-VI.
 Edu-Vet

-A. Minimum one year of Participation in Edu-Vet and obtaining the Texas Vet Tech level 1 license exam.

-A student is eligible to receive only one letter jacket award during his or her high school career.
+- Minimum one year of Participation in Edu-Vet and obtaining the Texas Vet Tech level 1 license exam. - A student is eligible to receive only one letter jacket award during his or her high school career.